chuckbutler/errbit-charm-chef/README.md

-This repository contains a sceleton of Juju Charm that uses chef-solo for server configuration.
+This repository contains a skeleton of Juju Charm that uses chef-solo for server configuration.

 This README assumes that you are familiar with Juju, Juju charms and Chef.